 Approximately one in ten infants who fail the newborn hearing screening has a permanent hearing loss.
 It is not safe to assume a failed hearing screening is due to fluid or debris.

-If you need additional information or guidance, please contact the Rhode Island Hearing Assessment Program.
+If you need additional information or guidance, please contact the Rhode Island Newborn Hearing Screening Program.

-Hospitals, audiologists, and service providers must report hearing screening and diagnostic results for every infant to the Rhode Island Hearing Assessment Program through KIDSNET or by fax at 401-276-7813.
+Hospitals, audiologists, and service providers must report hearing screening and diagnostic results for every infant to the Rhode Island Newborn Hearing Screening Program through KIDSNET or by fax at 401-276-7813.
 Use KIDSNET to review screening and diagnostic results for every infant in your practice.

 Approximately 1 to 3 babies out of 1,000 will be born with permanent hearing loss.
 Another 2 to 3 out of 1,000 will acquire a hearing loss after birth.
 Consistently monitor all infants, including those with a pass result, for auditory skills, middle ear status, and language developmental milestones as recommended by the Rhode Island Medicaid Early Periodic Screening Diagnosis and Treatment schedule.